Vladimiro Montesinos: 2000 elections

 The 2000 presidential elections, which followed years of political violence, was controversial.
 A journalist claimed to have a videotape of Montesinos bribing election officials to fix the vote.
-He claimed to have been kidnapped by secret police agents, who sawed his arm to the bone to get him to give up the tape.
+The journalist claimed to have been kidnapped by secret police agents, who sawed his arm to the bone to get him to give up the tape.
 In view of such tactics, the Clinton administration threatened briefly not to recognize Fujimori's victory.
 It backed off from this threat, and pressured Fujimori's government to take action to root out abuses, including ousting Montesinos.

 Continuing political unrest in Peru would have represented a serious problem as US operations against the FARC in Colombia got under way.
 Peru was needed as a base of operations and a defensive backstop against guerrillas based in Colombia's south, not far from the Peruvian border.